 (1) Type of Information Collection: New Collection.

-(2) Title of the Form/Collection: Semi-annual progress report for the Transitional Housing Assistance Grant Program.
+(2) Title of the Form/Collection: Semi-annual Progress Report for the Safe Havens: Supervised Visitation and Safe Exchange Grant Program.

-(3) Agency form number, if any, and the applicable component of the Department sponsoring the collection: Form Number: None.
-Office of Justice Programs, Office on Violence Against Women.
+(3) Agency form number, if any, and the applicable component of the Department of Justice sponsoring the collection: Form Number: None.
+U.S. Department of Justice, Office on Violence Against Women.

-(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond/reply: It is estimated that it will take the approximately 120 respondents (grantees) approximately one hour to Start Printed Page 6791complete the Semi-Annual Progress Report.
-The report is divided into sections that pertain to the different types of activities that grantees may engage in with grant funds.
+(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond/reply: It is estimated that it will take the 33 respondents (grantees from the Safe Havens: Supervised Visitation and Safe Exchange Grant Program) approximately one hour to complete a semi-annual progress report.
+The Semi-annual Progress Report is divided into sections that pertain to the different types of activities that grantees may engage in with grant funds.
 Grantees must complete only those sections that are relevant to their activities.

-(6) An estimate of the total public burden (in hours) associated with the collection: The estimated public burden associated with this collection is 240 hours.
+(6) An estimate of the total public burden (in hours) associated with the collection: The total annual hour burden to complete the Semi-annual Progress Report is 66 hours.

-If additional information is required contact: Brenda E. Dyer, Department Clearance Officer, United States Department of Justice, Justice Management Division, Policy and Planning Staff, Patrick Henry Building, Suite 1600, 601 D Street NW., Washington, DC 20530.Start Signature
+If additional information is required contact: Brenda E. Dyer, Department Deputy Clearance Officer, Policy and Planning Staff, Justice Management Division, Department of Justice, Patrick Henry Building, Suite 1600, 601 D Street NW., Washington, D.C.
+20530.Start Signature

 Brenda E. Dyer,